AltynayLinstrum/saloon/README.md

 <h3>The Saloon Website</h3>
 <p>This is an alternative version for <a href="https://www.sfblues.net/Saloon.html">The Saloon</a> website.
 The Saloon is one of my most favorite places ever!
 It is also the oldest blues music bar in San Francisco.
-The wensite is completely responsive and provides information about the bar, its events, and its history.</p>
+The website is completely responsive and provides information about the bar, its events, and its history.</p>
 <h3>Technologies/Libraries Used</h3>
 <ul>
   <li>HTML: used for creating the content and structure of the website</li>